 File your FAFSA

-If you want to be considered for financial aid, you must complete a Free Application for Federal Student Aid (FAFSA).
-This qualifies U.S. citizens and eligible non-citizens to be considered for federal aid programs.
+If you are a U.S. citizen and eligible non-citizen who wants to be considered for financial aid, you must complete a Free Application for Federal Student Aid (FAFSA).

 February 1 for new students enrolling in the fall semester